mseri/owlde-demo-icfp2019/README.md

 On osx you may need to set `PKG_CONFIG_PATH=/usr/local/opt/openblas/lib/pkgconfig:/usr/local/Cellar/libffi/3.2.1/lib/pkgconfig/`, similarly on some linux distribution.

+Note that the opam switches do not contain `gp` nor `juplot`.

-# Teaching material
+# Standalone dynamic teaching material

 It has become possible only recently to export jupyter notebooks to interactive html-based widgets by means of `nbinteract` and the `binder` API (see University of California, Berkeley, Technical Report No. UCB/EECS-2018-57).
 However in many courses, we would like to be able to share interactive demonstrations with the students by minimising (or completely removing) the visible code, and by providing something that works out of the box and does not require to install a Mathematica viewer, a python distribution, matlab, ...

-If you build the examples, and open `_build/default/teaching_material/index.html` in a browser, you can see an example of this at work.
+If you run `dune build @jsdemo --profile=release` in a browser, you can see an example of this at work.

-The javascript included in the page, generates all the content and live-integrates the demonstration.
-It can be provided to the students as is, even via github pages, and does not require any specific knowledge or hardware to be used.
+The javascript included in the page generates all the content and integrates the demonstration in the browser.
+It can be provided to students as is, via a static websita, and does not require any specific knowledge or hardware to be used.

-This currently requires the `js` branch of `owl-ode`.
+This currently requires the development branch of `owl-ode`, will be upstreamed in version `0.2.0`.

 # N-Body problem with a large number of bodies